-The Company has received from Mr. Gopal Inani consent in writing to act as Director in Form DIR-2 pursuant to Rule 8 of the Companies (Appointment & Qualification of Directors) Rules, 2014; intimation in Form DIR-8 pursuant to Rule 14 of the Companies (Appointment & Qualification of Directors) Rules, 2014 to the effect that they are not disqualified in accordance with sub-section (2) of Section 164 of the Companies Act, 2013 and declaration that he meet the criteria of independence as provided in Section 149(6) of the Companies Act, 2013.
+The Company has received from Mr. Praveen Ostwal consent in writing to act as Director in Form DIR-2 pursuant to Rule 8 of the Companies (Appointment & Qualification of Directors) Rules, 2014; intimation in Form DIR-8 pursuant to Rule 14 of the Companies (Appointment & Qualification of Directors) Rules, 2014 to the effect that they are not disqualified in accordance with sub-section (2) of Section 164 of the Companies Act, 2013.

-A brief profile of Mr. Gopal Inani, including nature of her expertise, is provided in the notice.
+A brief profile of Mr. Praveen Ostwal, including nature of her expertise, is provided in the notice.

-In the opinion of the Board, Mr. Gopal Inani fulfills the conditions for their appointment as Independent Directors as specified in the Companies Act, 2013.
-Accordingly, the Board, recommends the passing of the Ordinary Resolution as set out in the Notice.
+Accordingly, the Board recommends the passing of the Ordinary Resolution as set out in the Item no. 5 of the Notice.